openzipkin/brave-example/webmvc4-boot/README.md

-## Brave Example: Spring WebMVC 4/Spring Boot 1.5
+## Tracing Example: Spring WebMVC 4/Spring Boot 1.5

 Instead of servlet, this uses Spring Boot 1.5 to create a self-contained application that runs Spring WebMVC 4 controllers.